 The Professional Diploma of Women's Health is tailored for medical doctors who wish to build on the knowledge gained from the Professional Certificate and Advanced Certificate of Women’s Health and want to improve patient outcomes by managing common women’s health issues in general practice.
 There will be a greater focus on difficult and complex cases in this Professional Diploma.
 Submission and analysis of medical practitioners’ own cases are a key feature of this course.

-This course is for medical doctors and for degree-qualified nurses that work under their supervision.
+This course is for physicians and degree-qualified medical practitioners.
 The prerequisite for this Professional Diploma course is the successful completion of the HealthCert Advanced Certificate of Medical Women’s Health (or a qualification deemed equivalent) and HealthCert also highly recommends successful management of at least 30 cases of women’s health issues prior to enrolment.
 Participants do not have to pass an IELTS test but, as the courses are delivered in English, proficiency in listening, reading and writing English is assumed.

 Professional Diploma courses are at the highest level at HealthCert, so there are additional professional requirements and submission of online cases.
 A literature review must also be completed of journal articles.